DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 If the players disturb the grick, read:

 <div class="description">
-<p>A horrific creature—a long, flesh-like worm the breadth and length of a human man—drops from the ceiling.
+<p>A horrific creature drops from the ceiling—a long, flesh-like worm the breadth and length of a human man, its trunk resembling a humanoid body with its arms sewn to its torso and both legs sewn together.
 Its flayed muscles split open to reveal a flapping, gaping maw ringed by hundreds of tiny, humanlike teeth and a gnashing, bony beak. </p>
 <p>It lets out a high-pitched, gurgling squeal as it hurls itself forward, writhing, tendon-like tentacles lashing toward your face.</p>
 </div>